grbatinic-bogdan/finnish-translator-api/README.md

 Add `.env-test` file with similar set of variables as in your `.env` file.
 Check `.env-example` for further reference.

+### Run tests in docker

-Run `docker-compose -f docker-compose-test.yaml up --abort-on-container-exit --exit-code-from=node-test-app` cli command to run tests in test docker container.
+`docker-compose -f docker-compose-test.yaml up --abort-on-container-exit --exit-code-from=node-test-app`